-In the automobile industry, the STL (stereolithography) format is often used to transfer the designed geometries from one package to another for visualization, and grid generation.
+In the automobile industry, the stereolithography (STL) format is often used to transfer the designed geometries from one package to another for visualization, and grid generation.
 The use of STL has many advantages.
-First the basic parts are defined using polygons (mostly triangles), which are the easiest to visualize on a computer screen.
-Second many efficient computational geometry algorithms have been developed for triangles to perform operations such as intersections, projections, etc. Third, most CAD packages can output geometries in STL format, and lastly the transfer of STL files from one system to another is exact.
+First, the basic parts are defined using polygons (mostly triangles), which are the easiest to visualize on a computer screen.
+Second, many efficient computational geometry algorithms have been developed for triangles to perform operations such as intersections, projections, etc. Third, most CAD packages can output geometries in STL format, and lastly the transfer of STL files from one system to another is exact.

 The use of STL files also has its disadvantages.
-First, STL-defined solids are usually NOT "water-tight", which means that the geometry may have cracks and overlaps.
-Second, the number of triangles used to define the solids is usually dictated by the solid surface curvature.
-Small triangles are often used in highcurvature regions, and large triangles are used in flat regions.
+First, STL-defined solids are usually NOT 'water-tight', which means that the geometry may have cracks and overlaps.
+Second, the use of planar facets to represent curved geometries inevitably result in the loss of accuracy.
+Third, the number of triangles used to define a solid is usually dictated by the solid surface curvature.
+Small triangles are often used in high-curvature regions, and large triangles are used in flat regions.
 The size of these triangles differs considerably.
 In order to perform a meaningful CFD simulation, the surface often needs to be re-meshed.
-For a "water-tight" STL geometry, the remeshing is a relatively easy operation.
-The advancing front algorithm7-9 can be used to remesh the surface.
-If the geometry is "dirty", however, the remeshing operation can be prohibitively expensive.
-One such example is shown in Figure 2, which displays a "dirty" automobile engine geometry.
+For a 'water-tight' STL geometry, the remeshing is a relatively easy operation.
+The advancing front algorithm [6-8] can be used to remesh the surface.
+If the geometry is 'dirty', however, the remeshing operation can be prohibitively expensive.
+One such example is shown in Plate 1, which displays a 'dirty' automobile engine geometry.
 The geometry has 32 STL patches with cracks and overlaps.
 In addition, the geometry has topological problems in that some edges are shared by more than two triangles.
-Note that for a "water-tight" geometry, each edge must be and only be shared by two triangles.
-The yellow lines in Figure 2 shows the topological cracks, and the red lines are edges with topological problems.
-One can image the difficulty in repairing this "dirty" geometry and remeshing the surface of the geometry.
-It is estimated that it can take a highly-skillful grid generation engineer two-three months to repair this geometry for grid generation using the-state-of-the-art tools.
+Note that for a 'water-tight' geometry, each edge must be and only be shared by two triangles.
+The yellow lines in Plate 1 show the topological cracks, and the red lines are edges with topological problems.
+One can imagine the difficulty in repairing this 'dirty' geometry and remeshing the surface of the geometry.
+It is estimated that it can take a highly skillful grid generation engineer 2-3 months to repair this geometry for grid generation using the-state-of-the-art tools.

 We cannot help asking the following question: Is it absolutely necessary to repair the geometry before grid generation can take place?
-Unfortunately the answer is yes for nearly all the traditional grid generation approaches we have seen so far, be it the structured grid approach, unstructured grid approaches.
-All these grid generation approaches need a "water-tight" geometry as the starting point.
+Unfortunately, the answer is yes for nearly all the traditional grid generation approaches we have seen so far, be it the structured or unstructured grid approaches.
+All these grid generation approaches need a 'water-tight' geometry as the starting point.